 Chain link fences are especially useful for educational and municipal applications where spending budgets come from tax dollars.
 In these cases, decision-makers are accountable to their communities for how they spend their money.
 Chain link is often the number one choice for these decision-makers because they allow schools and cities to keep children, citizens, and property safe at a price point all parties can agree on.

-Chain-link also benefits privately owned businesses that need a lot of fences, yet don’t want to compromise durability with in favor of a lower price.
+Chain-link also benefits privately owned businesses that need a lot of fences, yet don’t want to compromise the durability in favor of a lower price.
 For instance, oil and gas companies generally have multiple facilities they need to be protected like drilling sites, pipeline sites, plant sites, and even valve sites that follow their pipelines.
 With miles and miles of assets to protect and account for, chain link is the most economical solution for these companies.
 Much in the same vein, warehouses tend to require a lot of fencing and benefit from the cost/durability ratio chain link provides.

 In short, if you need to build a lot of fences fast and on a budget, a chain link is the way to go.

-Limited Access Versus Security Fencing Milwaukee
+Limited Access Versus Security Fencing

 A quick side note: although chain link is a fantastic value for your budget (we’ll dive more deeply into its durability later), one thing to consider is that chain link, while secure and a great deterrent to trespassers, is not the most secure fence on the market.
 It stands to reason that a fence built from a thicker metal, such as iron, would be harder to break through and therefore more secure.
 Chain link is fantastic for keeping curious parties away from pipeline valves, high city overpasses, and electrical equipment, but if security is a top concern, consider an iron fence.